About This Listing

 Everyone will have their own room with a locking door.
 The kitchen/living room and connected back porch are our common social area.
 A game of darts on the back porch or a BBQ in our backyard are common.
-Our two dogs are 14 yrs old and very mellow except when it is time to go to the park.
+The two dogs old and very mellow except when it is time to go to the park.

 The kitchen is available for you to use any time including cookware, plates, spice rack, etc. You are welcome to keep things in the food pantry and refrigerator.
 Just make it your home.

 There are two toilets and one shower in 3 separate rooms.
 So two toilets are still available when someone is in the shower.
-There is usually not an issue in the morning trying to take a shower since we work from home and most of our guest are not here for a typical 9-5 work schedule.
+There is usually not an issue in the morning trying to take a shower since most of our guest are not here for a typical 9-5 work schedule.

 There are two full-size beds in this room.
 One is a full-size loft bed mounted to the wall with another full-size bed slide underneath on a bed frame.
 Like having large bunk beds but not actually connected to each other.
 The loft bed could be used for storage if not needed for sleeping.
 This room is our only one that also has a private sink in the room.
 The room as a flat screen tv with DirectTV including the NFL package.
 We also have a very fast wi-fi connection and an inkjet printer for the room if needed.